May 6, 2025 by Daniel F Dickinson3 minutes

-As part of his work for Ambient Activity Daniel experimented with building Electron under Yocto in order to build a new firmware for the ABBY.
-This turns out to be impractical for a small development team, but he developed some useful bits in the process.
+Daniel experimented with building Electron under Yocto, for work.
+This turned out to be impractical for them, but he created some useful bits in the process.

 The resulting open source codebase emanating from this project may be found at: https://gitlab.com/danielfdickinson/yocto-failed-electron.